tz-earl/tz-earl.github.io/_posts/2021-11-28-working-in-scrum-more-notes.md

 **&bull; The [_lean coffee_](http://leancoffee.org) format is a great way to host an open, agenda-less discussion**

 I've been regularly attending a lean coffee office hour hosted by Chris Sims at [Agile Learning Labs](https://agilelearninglabs.com).
-I love the idea of having the attendees propose what to talk about, having those topics/questions voted on, and democratically deciding what to discuss and for how long.
+I love having the attendees propose what to talk about, having those topics/questions voted on, and democratically deciding what to discuss and for how long.

-And I recently hosted my own lean coffee meetup of a few of our scrum masters.
+I recently hosted my own lean coffee meetup of a few of our scrum masters.
 Not only were people engaged, but as the facilitator I did not have to bear the burden of deciding on the agenda.
 Win-win all around.

 I used the [Lean Coffee Table](https://agilelearninglabs.com) service which works really well for doing lean coffee remotely.
 The user interface is simple and intuitive for both attendees and for the facilitator.